minutelab/demos/wordpress/README.md

 **NAME**

-The WordPress container name is [project name]-wp.
+The WordPress container name is wp.[project name].

 **PARAMETERS**

 While activating the WordPress setup as a single unit (main.mlab), the main container controls the parameters.

-* Database host.
-The IP address of the setup database.
 * project name.
 The project name is used as a unique identifier.
+* URL.
+The URL of the WordPress project.
 * external allocated port.

 **ACTIONS**